Gwyn Arch: Early life

 Arch was born in Southampton on 4 May 1931, to a Welsh father.
-He was raised in Birmingham and then Ipswich, where he attended secondary school.
+He grew up in Birmingham and then Ipswich, where he attended secondary school.
+His mother was a poet, and his father worked as a missionary to deaf and dumb people.
 After national service he studied English at Selwyn College, University of Cambridge.
-He played in jazz bands there and at University of Oxford, where he took a postgraduate diploma in education.
+He played in jazz bands there and at Wadham College, Oxford, where he took a postgraduate diploma in education.

 Career

 Arch taught English at Rickmansworth Grammar School for nine years, studying musical composition at Trinity College London in his spare time.
-He was Director of Music at Bulmershe College from 1964 to 1985.
+He was director of music at Bulmershe College from 1964 to 1985.
 In the 1960s he arranged music for BBC Home Service radio programmes for schools, and in the 1970s, he made several appearances, as a conductor, on the BBC Television programme Seeing and Believing.

 He was musical director of the South Chiltern Choral Society for almost 50 years, retiring in 2014.
 In 1971 he established the Reading Male Voice Choir and served as the choir's musical director until 2015.
 He was a Licentiate of the Royal Academy of Music, a Composition Fellow of Trinity College London, and for ten years an Associated Board examiner.
 His oeuvre includes many arrangements of choral works and songs, in a wide variety of genres, for mixed (SATB), male (TTBB), and female (SSA) choirs.
 He marketed many of his arrangements for male voice choirs as sheet music via his company Grove Music.